 You shouldn't get this device if you are looking for high-end specs.

 It will also include a USB-C charging port, a headphone jack, and a plastic chassis.
-Altogether, the device will weigh somewhere between 180 and 200 grams.
+Altogether, the device will weigh about 185 grams.
 Needless to say, you shouldn’t get this device if you are looking for high-end specs.

 Will it run my favorite mobile apps?